1stCollab

 research

-I interviewed Carina, Josh, and other brand users to identify their key goals when managing creator partnerships and pain points they experience with the original Contracts page.
+I interviewed Carina and Josh to identify their key goals when managing creator partnerships and pain points they experience with the original Contracts page.
 I discovered that:

 Users struggled to track deliverables or know when contracts would be completed.